dropzone/dropzone/index.md

-I'll add more examples soon (How to add delete/download buttons when an upload finished, how to add file previews on your own, etc...)
+I'll add more examples soon (How to add delete/download buttons when an upload finished, how to add file previews on your own, etc...).
+In the meantime you can look at the [github wiki](https://github.com/enyo/dropzone/wiki) for some information.

 Don't hesitate to create an issue on github if you're stuck or think a feature is missing.